-The functional blocks of SEROCCO-M can be divided into two major domains:
+The functional blocks of SEROCCO-D can be divided into two major domains:

-- the microprocessor interface of SEROCCO-M provides access to on-chip registers and to the "user" portion of the receive and transmit FIFOs (RFIFO/XFIFO).
-Optionally these FIFOs can be accessed by an external 4-channel DMA controller. - the Serial Communication Controller (SCC) is capable of processing bit-synchronous (HDLC/SDLC/bitsync PPP) and octet-synchronous (octet-sync PPP) as well as fully transparent data traffic.
+- the microprocessor interface of SEROCCO-D provides access to on-chip registers and to the "user" portion of the receive and transmit FIFOs (RFIFO/XFIFO).
+Optionally these FIFOs can be accessed by the built-in 4-channel DMA controller. - the Serial Communication Controller (SCC) is capable of processing bit-synchronous (HDLC/SDLC/bitsync PPP) and octet-synchronous (octet-sync PPP) as well as fully transparent data traffic.